LAstreetchef/message4u/replit.md

 Booty Call is a playful web application that enables users to send paywalled messages.
 Senders create messages with custom pricing, and recipients must pay the specified amount to unlock and view the message content.
 The application features a cute, cartoon-inspired design with warm colors, rounded elements, and an inclusive multicultural aesthetic.

 The platform supports authenticated senders who can create and manage multiple paywalled messages, while recipients can access messages without requiring an account.
-Messages are displayed as images after payment to enhance privacy and visual appeal.
+Messages can be either text-based (converted to images for privacy) or file uploads (any file type up to 10MB), both protected behind payment.
+Files are stored securely in Replit Object Storage with ACL-based access control.

 ## User Preferences